Orlando Workers Compensation Lawyer with Experience and Know-How

 IBs are paid only after the treating physician has given you a maximum medical improvement (MMI) rating.
 You will receive IBs as long as your physician gives you an impairment rating based on the work-related injury.
 IBs are paid at three-fourths your TTD rate with a specific schedule that is set for them to follow.
 As an example, an impairment of 17% will give you 68 weeks of IBs.
 It is paid t two weeks for each percentage point of impairment up to 10%, 3 weeks for each percentage point of an impairment rated 11% to 15% and 4 weeks of IBs for each percentage point of impairment of 16% to 20%.
 You will receive IBs for 6 weeks for every impairment rating that is 21% or higher.

-Because of the complexity of workers’ compensation claims, an Orlando workers’ compensation lawyer can be very beneficial in ensuring you get the benefits that you are entitled to receive because of your work-related injury.
+Because of the complexity of workers’ compensation claims, an Orlando workers compensation lawyer can be very beneficial in ensuring you get the benefits that you are entitled to receive because of your work-related injury.
 If you have been hurt at work, call Farah & Farah today.
 Our workers comp lawyer knows how to proceed with each claim.
 We understand that every claim is different.
 We will take the time to listen to you and go over the evidence that is available.
 Based on that information, we can come up with a plan for helping you recover your benefits.
 Most importantly, we will make sure you get the medical care that you need so you can work on recovering from your injuries so you can get your life back to normal and hopefully, get back to work.

 Experienced Workers’ Compensation Representation for Third-Party Personal Injury Claims

 We often get many questions from workers who have been hurt while at work.
 Many seem surprised to learn they cannot file a lawsuit against their employer because of their injury.
 That is what workers’ compensation coverage is for.
 And the employer cannot sue the injured worker regardless of who was to blame for the accident that left the employee injured.
 Just because an injured worker files a claim for Orlando workers’ compensation benefits does not mean that he or she is prohibited from bringing a claim against a third-party.
 If the work-related injury was partial because of a negligent act that led to or contributed to the work-related injury, they can be held liable for damages via a personal injury claim.
 Farah & Farah have helped several injured workers file third-party personal injury claims because of work-related injuries.
 We can investigate your situation and determine if that is an option for you.
 As an example, you might be hurt on the job while using a defective saw.
 Your employer’s workers’ compensation should provide benefits, but the saw manufacturer is responsible for damages as well.
 You can file a personal injury claim against the manufacturer of the saw.
-To do that, you will need an Orlando work injury attorney who is knowledgeable in these kinds of cases and winning these kinds of claims.
+To do that, you will need an Orlando workers compensation lawyer who is knowledgeable in these kinds of cases and winning these kinds of claims.

 How Do I File a Workers’ Compensation Claim in Orlando?